 Lock Bumping Statistics

 It is difficult to know how prevalent lock bumping currently is in home break-ins because it leaves no sign of forced entry and the lock continues to work normally afterward.
-Therefore, a burglar needs to be captured with lock bumping tools in his possession or caught in the act to verify that lock bumping was used in a crime.
-However, almost two-thirds of all break-ins do not show signs of forced entry.
-Many of these break-ins likely happen when criminals gain entry through an unlocked door or window or obtain a duplicate key through dubious means.
-However, lock bumping should not be discounted as a serious threat even though it's difficult to quantify.
+Therefore, a burglar needs to be captured with lock-bumping tools in his possession or caught in the act to verify that lock bumping was used in a crime.
+Even when a break-in is verified, the lack of visible signs does not necessarily mean that lock bumping was the method used.
+Almost two-thirds of all break-ins do not show signs of forced entry, and many of these break-ins likely happen when criminals gain entry through an unlocked door or window or obtain a duplicate key through dubious means.
+Although difficult to quantify, lock bumping should not be discounted as a serious threat.

 - Add chain latches to your exterior doors if you don’t have them already.
-This doesn’t affect your lock’s susceptibility to bumping, but it provides an additional barrier for a thief to bypass in order to gain entry.
+This doesn’t affect your lock’s susceptibility to bumping, but it provides an additional barrier that a thief will need to bypass in order to gain entry.

 - Install a home security system.
 A security system detects when a door opens, regardless of how it happens.
-The system then sets off an alarm or alerts authorities once the lock has been compromised and a burglar tries to enter the house.
+The system then sets off an alarm or alerts authorities once the lock has been compromised.

 While lock bumping is a genuine concern, your first priority should still be ensuring that all your doors and windows are locked at night and when you’re not home, as those points of entry still pose the larger security risk.
-However, once you know your house is secured, examine how to make those exterior defenses stronger.
-Talk to a locksmith about improving or replacing your existing cylinder locks to find out what potential solutions fall within your budget.
+Once you know your house is secured in this most basic way, consider ways in which to make those exterior defenses stronger.
+Talk to a locksmith about improving or replacing your existing cylinder locks and to learn what potential solutions fall within your budget.